Balancing Transparency and Privacy: The Role of Document Redaction

 Importance of Transparency in Government Agencies

 Government Agencies such as law enforcement, regulatory bodies, health services, defense, etc., must provide clear, accessible information to the public while simultaneously managing the risk of exposing sensitive data.
-This transparency is essential for building public trust, ensuring accountability, and complying with legal mandates.
-Here are some of the important reasons for doing so:

 Compliance with Legal Mandates